andrewp-CWF/nsfishpass/README.md

 ---
 #### 4 - Compute Modelled Crossings
-This script computes modelled crossings defined as locations where roads or trails cross stream networks (based on feature geometries).
+This script computes modelled crossings defined as locations where roads, railways, or trails cross stream networks (based on feature geometries).
 Due to precision and accuracy of the input datasets, not all crossings may not actually exist on the ground.

 The modelled_id field for modelled crossings is a stable id.
 The second and all subsequent runs of compute_modelled_crossings.py will create an archive table of previous modelled crossings, and assign the modelled_id for newly generated crossings to their previous values, based on a distance threshold of 10 m.
-If the modelled crossings table is ever dropped (without an archive created) - modelled_ids will be regenerated.
+If the modelled crossings table is ever dropped (without an archive created), then modelled_ids will be regenerated.

+The matchArchive function can be modified to keep other attributes stable as well, but most other attributes on crossings should be retrieved from assessment records and other comments in the barrier_updates table, which is loaded and mapped in a later script.

 **Script**

-compute_modelled_crossings.py -c config.ini [watershedid] -user [username] -password [password]
+compute_modelled_crossings.py -c config.ini [watershedid]

 **Input Requirements**

 * Streams table populated from the preprocessing step
-* Road and trail data loaded from the load_data script
+* Road, railway, and trail data loaded from the load_data script

 **Output**

-* A new modelled crossings table with a reference to the stream edge the crossing crosses.
+* A new modelled crossings table with a reference to the stream edge the crossing crosses and information from the intersecting transportation network.
+* Modelled crossings are added to the barriers table.

 ---
-#### 5 - Load Assessment Data
+#### 5 - Load Barrier Updates
-This script loads assessment data for the watershed, joins it with modelled crossings based on the join_distance parameter in config.ini, loads the joined crossings to a crossings table, then loads these crossings to the barriers table.
+This script loads barrier updates for the watershed, joins it with modelled crossings based on the join_distance parameter in config.ini, loads the joined crossings to a crossings table, then loads these crossings to the barriers table.

-For PEI, passability of some modelled crossings and dams are assigned manually during this script.

 **Script**

-load_assessment_data.py -c config.ini [watershedid] -user [username] -password [password]
+load_barrier_updates.py -c config.ini [watershedid]

 **Input Requirements**